Cleanliness is a mindset – a positive habit that keeps the body, mind & environment happy, healthy, simple, neat and delightful. – Amit Ray

 If you have ever received a massage before, and even if you haven’t, it should be obvious that Massage Therapy is a profession of touch.

-In the midst of the Coronoa Virus panic right in the middle of Cold & Flu Season, many of our clients may be wondering how we utilize hygienic & sanitary Massage Therapy Practices EVERY Day.
+In the aftermath of the Corona Virus, and with seasonal allergies, cold and flu viruses yearly making their rounds, many of our clients may be wondering how we utilize hygienic & sanitary Massage Therapy Practices EVERY Day.

 Below is a list of the steps and standard precautions we take to ensure a safe Massage Therapy practice; these practices are utilized to both protect the massage therapist from infection and to assist in preventing the spread of infection among clients.